K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 # Sign in/out

 `HTTP` is a stateless protocol.
 So we use sessions to maintain the user state.
-The `new` action is used to put informatin for a new session and `create` actioin is used to actually create a new session.
+The `new` action is used to put information for a new session and `create` action is used to actually create a new session.
 And the `destroy` action is used to delete a session.

 ## Set up routes